 Investing in advanced door security can help guarantee member satisfaction and attract new members, who prioritize the feeling of safety in the space.
 Most workspace operators have the following requirements when it comes to door access security:

-- The security system needs to allow 24/7 access because that’s what members pay for.
+- The security system needs to allow 24/7 access

 - It needs to be easy to operate by local community managers and should not need much maintenance.

--Cloud-based access control systems connect door access to your member CRM (like Nexudus, Optix, Cobot, OfficeRnD).
+Cloud-based access control systems connect door access to your member CRM (like Nexudus, Optix, Cobot, OfficeRnD).
 The reason why you want to do that is to make your space truly on-demand bookable.
 Imagine someone booking a desk for a day or a week online, they can already have the key on their phone before they arrive.
 No waiting in front of the door, no awkward running out of key cards, no community manager that has to be there when a new member chooses to arrive.
 Call this automated access control—a new member is in your CRM, they get access, they cancel their membership, access rights are revoked.

-As mentioned earlier in the article, here are a few examples of shared workspaces that have been using Kisi, a cloud-based access control system, to go beyond the normal access control card experience in their spaces:
+Here are a few examples of shared workspaces that have been using Kisi, a cloud-based access control system, to go beyond the normal access control card experience in their spaces:

 The Yard streamlines operations and saves on overhead with modern access control:

 If you’d like to explore more options related to access control or have questions about how it could work for your space, Kisi provides discounted pricing for shared workspaces and communities.
 You can get a quote here.